mdabessa/trade_bot/README.md

 From root directory runs on terminal `pip install -r requirements.txt`

 ### Create .env
-Create a file named `config/.env` based off `config/.env.example`, then configure all your environment variables.
+Create a file named `config/.env` based on `config/.env.example`, then configure all your environment variables.

 #### Environment variables
 - `API_KEY` - API Key from Binance.